aakarsh27/Python-Projects/README.md

 # Python-Projects

-I am making this repository to link all the **python projecs** in my github profile.
+I am making this repository to link all the **python projects** in my github profile.

-i will try to update this repositry daily as well as create projects regularly
+i will try to update this repository daily as well as create projects regularly

 so far i have made the:-
 1. [*password generator*](https://github.com/aakarsh27/password-generator)